 - What is acceptable behavior at work and what is not?

 Be Curious from Day One: Demonstrating curiosity by asking questions is an excellent way to show your engagement, display that you are committed to learning, and let managers know you want to do well in your new role.
 It also keeps you from appearing aloof, timid, or judgmental on your first day of work.

-Additionally, asking questions is a great way to get to know your new colleagues and set the foundation for strong, long-lasting relationships at work.
-Filling in your knowledge gaps by asking great questions will give you a head start on a rewarding career with your new organization.
+Take Relationship Building Seriously: Additionally, asking questions is a great way to get to know your new colleagues and set the foundation for strong, long-lasting relationships at work.
+Filling in your knowledge gaps by asking great questions will give you a head start on a rewarding career at the new company.